 If the CPQ fits, wear it!
 But much of the time — let’s be honest — the CPQ doesn’t fit.
-Here’s an insider look at how to successfully choose a CPQ partner, from a seasoned executive who has seen it all when it comes to companies looking for the right fit (okay, maybe he hasn’t seen it ALL, but pretty close!)
+Here’s an insider look at how to successfully choose a CPQ partner, from a seasoned executive who has seen it all when it comes to companies looking for the right fit (okay, maybe I haven’t seen it ALL, but pretty close!)

 Begin with the end in mind.
 Before you get running too fast towards a CPQ software solution, ask yourself, “What do we need to achieve to make this a success?”
 There are so many benefits to good CPQ for your business it can be tough to narrow them down into objectives; but in my experience, those building the business case for CPQ software get better backing when they say, “We plan to reduce quoting from 48 hour turnaround to 35 minutes”, or “We will eliminate 95% of our rework by using CPQ rules to define the build” than “We want to make things easier for sales.”
 The right KPIs can lead you.
 For more on KPIs as they relate to CPQ, see Examples of Sales KPIs that CPQ Can Impact.

 2. Form the project team

 Once you’ve examined your current process, found the bottlenecks and identified where returns will come from, and set measurable KPIs for your project, it’s time to get buy-in and input from the team.
 CPQ software affects pre-sales, sales, operations, finance and billing, and customer service, so it is wise to bring together individuals from across the organization and give them clear direction on what you’re setting out to do and what their roles will be.
 Executive sponsorship comes into play here; you’ll need the team members to be allotted enough time to make your CPQ project a success.